Kaboom Your Photography!

 1) Go to File > New > Blank File, or press Ctrl + n, to create a blank canvas.

-3) Open the Gradient Picker window, in the options bar, by clicking the downward-pointing arrow.
+3) Open the Gradient Picker palette, in options bar/Tool Options, by clicking the tiny white arrow.

 There are several preset gradients.